carlos53093/cet_dex/projects/v3-core/docs/interfaces/IERC20Minimal.md

 ## IERC20Minimal

-Contains a subset of the full ERC20 interface that is used in SquadSwap V3
+Contains a subset of the full ERC20 interface that is used in CryptoSwap V3

 ### balanceOf